MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 star (`*`) characters, so that they aren't available for later analysis.

 > [!IMPORTANT]
-> We **strongly recommend** that you mark all string literals that contain secret information, as obfuscated string literals.
+> Mark all string literals that contain secret information, as obfuscated string literals.

 An obfuscated string literal can be formed by taking a "regular" string literal, and prepending an `h` or an `H` character in front of it.